fivequarters/fusebit.io/src/_blog/_posts/email-gmail-api.md

 Sending emails is the cornerstone of any business, small or large.
 But when it comes to sending many emails, you need to find an appropriate way to send them—quickly and without any hiccups.
 There are many ways to achieve this, and one such way is using the Gmail API.

-In this blog post, we'll learn how to send emails using the Gmail API.
+In this post, we'll learn how to send emails using the Gmail API.
 But before getting into that, let's cover what the Gmail API is and what it offers.

 ## Introduction to the Gmail API